bernardo-torres/linear-autoencoders/README.md

 reconstructed_long_audio = model.decode(z_chunked, full_length=long_audio_tensor.shape[-1])
 ```

-The model uses an overlap-add mechanism with a crossfade to seamlessly stitch the decoded chunks back together.
+The model uses an overlap-add mechanism with a crossfade to stitch the decoded chunks back together.
 You can control the amount of overlap with the `overlap_percentage` argument during model initialization.
 We recommend some overlap to avoid artifacts at chunk boundaries.

 ## Algorithm